Section I

 Section IV

-In order to make this more visual and interactive, I have hacked together a web application to make it easier to run my solutions.
-My solutions have been compiled into WebAssembly and will run directly in the browser, which works on all platforms and provides near-native performance.
+In order to make my solutions more visual and interactive, I have hacked together a web application to make it easier to run my them.
+The solutions written in Rust have been compiled into WebAssembly and will run directly in the browser, which works on all platforms and provides near-native performance.
+Similarly, solutions written in Go are compiled to WASM using a lightweight Go runtime called TinyGo, and Python solutions are interpreted in the browser using a WASM-based interpreter called Pyodide.
 The application uses a web worker pattern to allow programs to be safely terminated early, as well as to not block the main thread while they are running.

 The front-end of this project is hosted from an S3 bucket behind a CloudFront distribution.
 All logic is handled in the client so there is no need for any back-end services.